amberrignell/FAC-week2-APIproject/README.md

 4. If the user wishes to search another postcode they can click on the up button and the page with scroll back up to the search bar.

 ## User Stories

-Core stories
+**Core stories**
 As a user, I want to:

-See an interesting mashup of different data ☑️
+* See an interesting mashup of different data ☑️
-Input information to change the displayed result ☑️ View the app on all of my devices ☑️
+* Input information to change the displayed result ☑️
+* View the app on all of my devices ☑️
-Since your app will be unique you will need to create your own user stories for more specific features. ☑️

-- Stretch stories
+* See/hear the content clearly ☑️
+* Have a spacious and easy to navigate layout ☑️
+* Have a clear space to enter my postcode ☑️
+* Check another postcode without refreshing the page ☑️
+* Navigate the site using keyboard control ☑️

+As journalist/scientist, I need to know the source of the data.

+**Stretch stories**

+* As a user, I want to be shown the location of my postcode.
-As an impatient user, I want to see some indication that data is loading ☑️ As a confused user, I want to be told when something goes wrong
+* As an impatient user, I want to see some indication that data is loading
+* As a confused user, I want to be told when something goes wrong ☑️

 ## Acceptance Criteria
 Query at least two APIs using fetch